-The car and trailer test (B+E) is based on the lorry driving test and lasts for approximately one hour.
-Please note that B+E tests are only conducted at vocational (bus and lorry) driving test centres- Belfast (Balmoral), Craigavon, Londonderry (Newbuildings), Omagh and Coleraine.
+The car and trailer test (B+E) is based on the lorry driving test and lasts for about one hour.
+B+E tests are only conducted at vocational (bus and lorry) driving test centres- Belfast (Balmoral), Craigavon, Londonderry (Newbuildings), Omagh and Coleraine.

 The towing test (B+E) includes vehicle safety questions, an off-road reverse manoeuvre, a controlled stop, uncoupling and coupling of the trailer and driving on the road.
 You won't be expected to carry out the following exercises: